-Both online and offline MSMEs reported facing similar difficulties when using digital tools, though their most frequently cited difficulties varied.
-A lack of knowledge was the most frequently reported answer option among online MSMEs (31 percent), in contrast to the most frequently reported answer option for offline MSMEs - a perceived lack of relevance (25 percent), closely followed by a lack of knowledge (23 percent).xviii High costs were also an important barrier among both online and offline MSMEs alike.
+Surveyed online and offline MSMEs reported facing similar difficulties when using digital tools, though their most frequently cited difficulties varied.
+A lack of knowledge was the most frequently reported answer option among surveyed online MSMEs (31 percent), in contrast to the most frequently reported answer option for surveyed offline MSMEs - a perceived lack of relevance (25 percent), closely followed by a lack of knowledge (23 percent).xxii High costs were also a frequently reported barrier among both online and offline MSMEs alike.
 These findings suggest that investments by public, private, and development sector stakeholders in tackling areas of common difficulty for both online and offline MSMEs can have compounding positive effects.